 5. Make Large Amounts of Classic Dishes

-This is where keeping things simple become really important.
+This is where keeping things simple becomes really important.
 You do not need turkey and ham and chicken, plus three different potato dishes, two different green bean casseroles, four drink options… You get the idea.

 Stick with one meat: probably turkey.